 Use the bulk action on the table calendar page.

-For Check-Ins, you may need to remove a station connected to their device and change their check-in type, so they're not automatically listed as Volunteer the next time they check in.
+For Check-Ins, you may need to remove a station connected to their device and change their check-in type so they're not automatically listed as Volunteer the next time they check in.

 Delete a device station from the Stations page by choosing the station and clicking Delete.